Right to Buy Mortgage Guide UK: Council Tenant to Homeowner

 Ready to buy your council home

-Our specialist advisers understand the Right to Buy process inside out.
-We compare mortgage deals from 90+ lenders to find the right option for your circumstances, whether you have a large discount, a lower income, or a less-than-perfect credit history.
+Our specialist advisers know the Right to Buy process inside out.
+We compare mortgage deals from 90+ lenders to find the right fit for you, whether you have a large discount, a modest income, or a credit history that is less than perfect.